microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 ..  data:: UI_Sharing

-    The UI_Sharing message is posted when the user chooses Share in Office Online.
+    The UI_Sharing message is posted when the user chooses *Share* in Office Online.
 The host should use this message to trigger any custom sharing UI.

-    To send this message, the *FileSharingPostMessage* property in the **CheckFileInfo** response from the host must be set to true.
+    To send this message, the :term:`FileSharingPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
+Otherwise Office Online will not send this message.

     ..  attribute:: Values
         :noindex: